canalplus/rx-player/doc/api/loadVideo_options.md

 ### <a name="prop-textTrackMode"></a>textTrackMode

 _type_: ``string``

 _defaults_: ``"native"``

 This option allows to specify how the text tracks should be displayed.

-There is two values possible:
+There is two possible values:
   - ``"native"``
   - ``"html"``

-In ``"native"`` mode, which is the default mode, a ``<track>`` HTML element will be created on the video and the subtitles will be displayed by it, with a minimal style.
+In the default ``"native"`` mode, a ``<track>`` element will be created on the video and the subtitles will be displayed by it, with a minimal style.
+There is no action on your side, the subtitles will be correctly displayed at the right time.

-In ``"html"`` mode, the text tracks will be displayed on a specific HTML element you provided, with the [textTrackElement option](#prop-textTrackMode).
-This mode allows us to do much more stylisation, such as TTML styling attributes or SAMI's CSS.
-It is particularly useful to correctly manage complex closed captions (closed captions with multiple colors, positionning, etc.).
+In ``"html"`` mode, the text tracks will be displayed on a specific HTML element.
+This mode allows us to do much more stylisation, such as the one defined by TTML styling attributes or SAMI's CSS.
+It is particularly useful to correctly manage complex closed captions (with multiple colors, positionning etc.).
+With this mode, you will need to provide a wrapper HTML element with the [textTrackElement option](#prop-textTrackMode).

 All text track formats supported in ``"native"`` mode also work in ``"html"`` mode.